This article was updated: Feb. 8th, 2023

 It’s always frightening to be charged with a crime for the first time in your life.
 If you have never really been in genuine trouble with the law before but you are charged with a misdemeanor or with a felony, and if you are guilty as charged, in some cases you may be able to avoid at least some of the usual consequences of a criminal conviction.
-In many states, the completion of a court-ordered “first offender” diversion program will keep a conviction from going on a person’s criminal record.
+As drug crimes lawyers, we know that in many states, the completion of a court-ordered “first offender” diversion program will keep a conviction from going on a person’s criminal record.

 Not every first offender will qualify, but in some states, some suspects with previous and minor misdemeanor convictions may also qualify.
 Some states limit “first offender” diversion programs only to defendants charged with misdemeanors, while others may allow participation by those facing particular felony charges.
 Usually, however, first offender programs are offered only to defendants who are not charged with a violent, serious, or major felony.
 Most states also offer first offender programs to most juveniles charged with crimes.